Have you heard of heatmaps? They’re an awesome way to get some very useful information about how users interact with your website.

 First and foremost, heatmaps show which pages are “hot spots”, or areas that attract the most attention.
-This is useful to see which parts of your home page or landing page attract the most attention and which parts are ignored.
+This is useful to see which parts of your home page or landing page design attract the most attention and which parts are ignored.

 Show Which CTA or Page Elements Are Most Effective

 Click and touch maps are very helpful for seeing which calls to action, buttons, and other elements are the most effective in converting users.